rome2o/oil-comp/project-techteam/shopify-plus-growth/data/08_FINAL_PROPOSAL_COMPILATION_OUTPUT.md

 # Final Proposal Compilation Output

 **Generated:** November 14, 2025
-**Notebook:** `08_final_proposal_compilation.ipynb`
+**Status:** REVISED - Based on Accurate Baseline Data

 ---

 ## Executive Summary

-This is the final compilation phase that brings together all analyses from Phases 1-7 into a comprehensive, client-ready proposal document for HBNO (Essential Natural Oils).
+This is the final client-ready proposal for HBNO (Essential Natural Oils), based on accurate baseline data and focused on solving their specific add-to-cart crisis.

+**Key Revision:** All data updated from incorrect baseline ($862/month, 1.11% CR) to actual performance ($120K/month, 0.72% CR, 2.03% add-to-cart rate).

 ---